Syracuse ranks as a top U.S. city to celebrate St. Patrick’s Day

 SYRACUSE, N.Y.
 (WSYR-TV) — As St. Patrick’s Day rolls around the corner, cities all over the U.S. are preparing for a party, including Syracuse, which has ranked amongst the top 20 cities in the U.S. to celebrate the Irish-American tradition.

-According to WalletHub, at least $6.85 billion is expected to be spent for the holiday this year and in its 2023 report on Best Cities for St. Patrick’s Day Celebrations.
+According to WalletHub, at least $6.85 billion is expected to be spent for the holiday this year as stated in its 2023 report on Best Cities for St. Patrick’s Day Celebrations.

 Most St. Patrick’s Day celebrations are hosted at parades and New York was actually the first state to form an official St. Patrick’s Day Parade in 1848 after several New York Irish Aid societies decided to unite their parades into one.